oacore/content/docs/oai-resolver.md

   In comparison to DOIs, OAI identifiers are registered in a distributed rather than centralised manner and there is therefore no cost for minting them.
-OAI identifiers are persistent identifiers in repositories that declare their level of support for deleted documents in the <span class="primeColor fontRobotoMono">deletedRecord</span> element of the <span class="primeColor fontRobotoMono">Identify</span> response as <span class="primeColor fontRobotoMono">persistent</span>.
+OAI identifiers are persistent identifiers in repositories that declare their level of support for deleted documents in the <span className="primeColor fontRobotoMono">deletedRecord</span> element of the <span class="primeColor fontRobotoMono">Identify</span> response as <span class="primeColor fontRobotoMono">persistent</span>.
 CORE recommends repositories to provide